 This mmf or magneto motive force in the secondary winding produces flux φ2.
 This φ2 will oppose the main magnetizing flux and momentarily weakens the main flux and tries to reduce primary self induced emf E1.
-If E1 falls down bellow the primary source voltage V1, there will be an extra current flows from source to primary winding.
-This extra primary current I2′ produces extra flux φ′ in the core which will neutralized the secondary counter flux φ2.
-Hence the main magnetizing flux of core, Φ remain unchanged irrespective of load.
+If E1 falls down below the primary source voltage V1, there will be an extra current flowing from source to primary winding.
+This extra primary current I2′ produces extra flux φ′ in the core which will neutralize the secondary counter flux φ2.
+Hence the main magnetizing flux of core, Φ remains unchanged irrespective of load.

-So total current, this transformer draws from source can be divided into two components, first one is utilized for magnetizing the core and compensate the core loss i.e. Io.
-It is, no-load component of the primary current.
+So total current, this transformer draws from source can be divided into two components, first one is utilized for magnetizing the core and compensating the core loss i.e. Io.
+It is no-load component of the primary current.
 Second one is utilized for compensating the counter flux of the secondary winding.
 It is known as load component of the primary current.

 Theory of Transformer On Load, With Resistive Winding, But No Leakage Reactance